Alexdhami/VigenereCipher-Tool/README.md

 ```
 Enter do you want to quit? (yes/no): no
 "e" for encryption and "d" for decryption: e
-Enter message you want to encrypt: HELLOWORLD
+Enter messege you want to encrypt: My name is Alex Dhami and I am From {country}
-Enter the key: KEY
+Enter the key: diddy's huge D
-Your encrypted word RIJVSUYVJN.
+Your encrypted messege is :2cdS[tY Rig'l*]i)M[t] JdLeIDFWd+lva dYW[n9Wcb
 Enter do you want to quit? (yes/no): no
 "e" for encryption and "d" for decryption: d
-Enter Encrypted word: RIJVSUYVJN
+Enter Encrypted word: 2cdS[tY Rig'l*]i)M[t] JdLeIDFWd+lva dYW[n9Wcb
-Enter the key: KEY
+Enter the key: diddy's huge D
-Your plain text message is: HELLOWORLD
+Your plain text messege is : My name is Alex Dhami and I am From {country}
+Enter do you want to quit? (yes/no): yes
 ```
 2. 🔸 Module Version: ```vigenere_cipher_module.py```